simon-anders/htseq/doc/features.rst

       .. attribute:: VariantCall.alt

          The alternative base(s) of the :class:`VariantCall`'.
-This is an array containing all called alternatives.
+This is a list containing all called alternatives.

       .. attribute:: VariantCall.chrom

-         The Chromosome on which the :class:`VariantCall`' lies.
+         The Chromosome on which the :class:`VariantCall`' was called.

       .. attribute:: VariantCall.filter